Climate: do not touch solar radiation, plead experts – 01/17/2022 at 10:16

 Moreover, this technology would not prevent CO2 from continuing to accumulate in the atmosphere.

-The signatories, such as Professor Aarti Gupta of the Dutch University of Wageningen or the President of the German Environment Agency Dirk Messner, are also concerned about the risk of creating false hope for a solution to global warming, which could “dissuade governments, businesses and corporations from doing everything possible to achieve carbon neutrality as soon as possible”.
+The signatories, such as Professor Aarti Gupta of the Dutch University of Wageningen or the President of the German Environment Agency Dirk Messner, are also concerned regarding the risk of creating false hope for a solution to global warming, which might “dissuade governments, businesses and corporations from doing everything possible to achieve carbon neutrality as soon as possible”.

 Finally, experts point to the lack of governance to oversee these projects.